Marketing Wins (And What We All Can Learn From GoPro or Greggs!)

 GoPro: "Be A Hero"

 Right off the bat, yes, we realize the Be A Hero campaign started back in 2013.
 The fact that we're still writing about it shows the power it has to transform GoPro from an upstart action camera manufacturer into the cultural juggernaut it is today.
 The story of Be A Hero is the story of user-generated content.
+User-generated content (UGC) is any form of content, such as videos, images, or text, that has been posted by users on online platforms rather than by the brand itself.
 Back in '13, GoPro didn't have the marketing budget to film their desired action sequences.
 Until some genius decided the way to go was to ask their fanbase to send in their footage.

-In the first year, this campaign doubled GoPro's revenue to over 25 million while only costing them ~$50,000.
 All because they put the word out on social media and sponsored strategic events, requesting their small but rabid fanbases to send in their footage showing how they used their GoPros to record all the action.
+The results of this marketing win were staggering:

 Greggs: "Vegan Sausage Roll"